NYPL/digpres/_posts/2022-02-14-file-systems.md

 4. It finds out the sector of the device where the first part of that file is written.

 The rules that create the architecture are part of the file system.
-The File Allocation Table (FAT12) file system, first published by Microsoft in 1977, is a good example to use for illustration.
+The [File Allocation Table (FAT)](https://en.wikipedia.org/wiki/File_Allocation_Table) file system, first published by Microsoft in 1977, is a good example to use for illustration.

 1. Each folder is defined as its own table with a row for every file or folder that is a member of that folder.
 2. The first 11 bytes of the row define the file or folder name, represented as `(8 characters).(3 characters)`.